 INDICATION

-inhibitor and neuromuscular blocking agent indicated for the temporary
+and neuromuscular blocking agent indicated for the temporary improvement in the

 WARNING: DISTANT SPREAD OF TOXIN EFFECT

-the area of injection to produce symptoms consistent with botulinum toxin
+area of injection to produce symptoms consistent with botulinum toxin effects.

-effects.
 These symptoms have been reported hours to weeks after injection.
+Swallowing

-Swallowing and breathing difficulties can be life threatening and there
+and breathing difficulties can be life threatening and there have been reports

-have been reports of death.
-DAXXIFY® is not approved for the treatment of
+of death.
+DAXXIFY® is not approved for the treatment of spasticity or any

-spasticity or any conditions other than glabellar lines.
+conditions other than cervical dystonia and glabellar lines.

 IMPORTANT SAFETY INFORMATION